samueldsingh/data-engineering/interview_questions/intro-to-python.md

     ii.
 String:
            1. Explain about string.
            2. Multi line string
            3. String is Immutable.Explain in detail
            4. CRUD Operations on String
            5. Sequence operations on String
+           6. Memory allocation of String
+           7. Explain 10 important functions of String

+           3. String is Immutable.Explain in detail
+           4. CRUD Operations on String
+           5. Sequence operations on String